ctsit/redcap_entity/README-developer.md

 - `label`: Use this setting if a property represents the label of your entity (e.g. Name, Title, etc).
 If not set, REDCap Entity takes the internal (auto-incremented) ID as the default label.
 - `project`: Use this setting if a property represents the project ID that your entity belongs to.
 By doing that, a few features are enabled:
-  - when the entity is created, the property is automatically populated with the current project ID
+  - When the entity is created, the property is automatically populated with the current project ID.
-  - an entity that belongs to project A cannot be accessed by project B, and vice-versa
+  - An entity that belongs to project *A* cannot be accessed by project *B*, and vice-versa.
 - `author`: Use this setting to tell REDCap Entity that the given property should store the content author.
-By doing that, the field is automatically filled with the current user on entity creation.
+By doing that, the field is automatically filled with the current user's username on entity creation.

 Extracted from Protocol example: